How to choose the best camera

 3. Maximum coverage with precise installation

-- You can have your security camera set on one specific view (when you only need to focus on a certain section of a room, entrance or parking lot), or instead have the ability to look around (you can remotely swivel and zoom your camera to follow the action or cover a wider area).
-You can choose between standard-format fixed camera or Pan-Tilt-Zoom (PTZ) surveillance camera.
+You can have your security camera set on one specific view (when you only need to focus on a certain section of a room, entrance, or parking lot), or instead, have the ability to look around (you can remotely swivel and zoom your camera to follow the action or cover a wider area).
+You can choose between a standard-format fixed camera or Pan-Tilt-Zoom (PTZ) surveillance camera.

-- For fixed cameras, be sure to pay attention the focal length (mm) which directly affects the view angle.
-For monitoring, a wide area look for a view angle around 85-110°, if you want to aim the camera at a specific place, select a model which has either a varifocal lens (manually adjustable) or has a view angle 65° or less, depending on your needs.
+For fixed cameras, be sure to pay attention to the focal length (mm) which directly affects the view angle.
+For monitoring, a wide area looks for a view angle around 85-110°, if you want to aim the camera at a specific place, select a model which has either a varifocal lens (manually adjustable) or a view angle of 65° or less, depending on your needs.

-- PTZ cameras are generally only suitable in cases that are continuously watched by someone (or Central Monitoring Station).
-Low end PTZ cameras are restricted by their service life and image quality.
-Professional PTZ cameras are named SpeedDome (without stop for rotation).
+PTZ cameras are generally only suitable in cases that are continuously watched by someone (or Central Monitoring Station).
+Low-end PTZ cameras are restricted by their service life and image quality.
+Professional PTZ cameras are named SpeedDome (without a stop for rotation).

-- If possible, look for hardware or True WDR, a sensor-based technology that achieves proper exposure levels on hardware level.
+If possible, look for hardware or True WDR, a sensor-based technology that achieves proper exposure levels on the hardware level.

 Most common types of cameras on the market and some of their key features

 Bullet cameras, as the name suggests, look like a bullet or a barrel.
 They're can range from quite small ones (4-5 inches) to significantly larger ones.